 Focus - Molson Coors' Q2 & H1 Performance by Region

-Today, Molson Coors reported a healthy rise in first-half net profits.
-Second-quarter profits also increased, but the brewer's sales were flat across the six months.
-Here, just-drinks takes closer look at the brewer’s Q2 & H1 performance by region:
+Late last week, Molson Coors reported a marked fall in half-year net profits on a near-15% drop in sales.
+Here, just-drinks takes a closer look at the brewer’s Q2 & H1 performance by region:

 - US (MillerCoors)